PauseAI/pauseai-website/src/posts/local-organizing.md

 **SUBJ**: AI policy opportunity to share with students

-Good morning {professor},
+Good morning (professor),

 I hope you’re doing well.
 I’m reaching out on behalf of PauseAI, an organization dedicated to advancing policies to curb dangerous and unethical misuses of advanced artificial intelligence.

-We have recently founded a local chapter in {city}, and I thought some of your students might be interested.
+We have recently founded a local chapter in (city), and I thought some of your students might be interested.
 We will be meeting to discuss AI policy proposals, holding educational events on mitigating the dangers of AI, writing to news outlets and elected officials, and more.
 Further information below.

 Could you share the message below with your students or others who might be interested?

 I’d also be happy to answer any questions you might have.
 Thanks so much for your time.

-**PauseAI {City}**: opportunity to get involved with local AI policy chapter
+**PauseAI (City)**: opportunity to get involved with local AI policy chapter

 Are you interested in learning more about AI policy?
 Curious about how we should respond to emerging AI technologies?
-Get involved with PauseAI {City}!
+Get involved with PauseAI (City)!

 PauseAI is an international movement to mitigate the risks from powerful Artificial Intelligence until we know how to make it safe.
 Our city chapter will hold educational events on AI policy, spread awareness of AI risks through media, and contact our elected officials to support robust policy solutions to AI harms.

 We will be meeting regularly through the summer and are looking for volunteers to get involved.

-If you’re interested, please sign up here {include link}!
+If you’re interested, please sign up here (include link)!

 ## Working with volunteers